Home

 The last 2 you can click on the image to enlarge.

 A final word.
-As an artist, and human being, I am saddened by the fact that, beyond a few pictures, nothing seems to have survived from a lifetime of work by a gifted artist .
+As an artist, and human being, I am saddened by the fact that, beyond the one sculpture at his gravesite, nothing seems to have survived from a lifetime of work by a gifted artist .
 May other artists not suffer his fate.